Contact Us

 Phone Alt: (956) 882-4300 Brownsville

-The Engaged Scholar & Artist Awards (ESAA) program funds undergraduate student-driven academic research and creative works projects.
+The Engaged Scholar & Artist Awards (ESAA) program funds undergraduate student-driven academic research, community engagement and creative works projects.
 When a student is accepted to the Engaged Scholar & Artist Awards program, their Faculty Mentor is required to oversee the project.
 The goal of a Faculty mentor is to maximize mentee growth and development – academically and professionally.

 Serving as an Engaged Scholar Award Faculty Mentor